Where Do Lawyers Work?

-Not all lawyers licensed to practice law will pursue a career as a lawyer.
+Not all lawyers licensed to practice law will pursue law school accredited have a career as a lawyer.
 You can find some lawyers who continue their studies and pursue higher education in various topics of law.

 These lawyers (and also experienced lawyers seeking a break from their profession) can teach at law schools, colleges, and other educational institutions.
-Alternatively, lawyers who are practicing can pick up a side job as a teacher and publish their own personal research related to law.
+Alternatively, lawyers who are practicing can pick up a side job as a teacher and publish their own personal research related to law and legal ethics.

 Estimated Number of Lawyers (2016): 619,530

 Here’s another common place you’ll find fresh graduates from law school.
 Judicial clerkships provide aspiring lawyers with a 1- or 2-year experience working with a judge.
 Each judge can have up to 4 clerks working with them.
 A clerk’s core responsibilities include:

 - Document drafting